 - 3.1 Rental Payments.
 The City hereby agrees, subject to the terms hereof, to pay to the Trustee the Base Rental and to pay to the parties entitled thereto Additional Rental in an aggregate amount not greater than the fair rental value of the Leased Property in each Lease Agreement Year.
-In satisfaction of its obligations hereunder, the City shall pay the Base Rental and Additional Rental in the amounts, at the times and in the manner hereinafter set forth, such amounts constituting the aggregate rent payable under this Lease Agreement. - Base Rental in the amounts set forth under the caption "Base Rental" in Exhibit B hereto, which constitutes the principal and interest represented by the Certificates.
+In satisfaction of its obligations hereunder, the City shall pay the Base Rental and Additional Rental in the amounts, at the times and in the manner hereinafter set forth, such amounts constituting the aggregate rent payable under this Lease Agreement. - Base Rental.
+The City agrees to pay, from any legally available funds, aggregate Base Rental in the amounts set forth under the caption "Base Rental" in Exhibit B hereto, which constitutes the principal and interest represented by the Certificates.
 The Base Rental consists of annual rental payments with principal and interest components.
 The interest components of the Base Rental payments evidenced by the Certificates shall accrue and be calculated as provided in Section 2.02 of the Trust Agreement.
-The Base Rental payable by the City shall be due on [Payment Date 1] and [Payment Date 2] in each year and payable on each [] and [] during the Lease Agreement Term, commencing [].
+The Base Rental payable by the City shall be due on [Payment Date 1] and [Payment Date 2] in each year and payable on each ] and ] during the Lease Agreement Term, commencing ].
 The Base Rental may be supplemented pursuant to the terms of a supplement to this Lease Agreement in connection with Additional Certificates as provided in Section 7.04 of the Trust Agreement.